 - Add all dry spices, except the oregano and salt, and continually stir for about 1 min.

-- Turn heat down to medium-low then add tomatoes and stir.
-Once heated, add the chocolate and molasses, stirring till blended.
-Add the oregano and salt, then finely the beans.
+- Turn the heat down to medium-low, then add the tomatoes and stir.
+Once heated, add the chocolate and molasses, stirring until blended.
+Add the oregano and salt, then finely chop the beans.

 - Bring the chili to a low simmer for 15 mins uncovered, stirring occasionally.

-Serve in a bowl with your choice of your favorite fixings; shredded Monterrey or Cheddar cheese, avocado, sour cream, and/or chives.
+Serve in a bowl with your favorite fixings: shredded Monterrey or Cheddar cheese, avocado, sour cream, and/or chives.

 * A single-origin Peru from Atlas Coffee was used.